-By ...
-[12 months after the date of entry into force of this Regulation], the Commission shall establish a detailed programme for monitoring the outputs, results and impact of this Regulation, including its impact on fundamental rights.
+- By ... [one year after the date of entry into force of this Regulation], the Commission shall establish a detailed programme for monitoring the outputs, results and impact of this Regulation, including its impact on fundamental rights. - 2.
 The monitoring programme shall set out the means by which and the intervals at which the data and other necessary evidence are to be collected.
-It shall specify the action to be taken by the Commission and by Member States in collecting and analysing the data and other evidence.
+It shall specify the action to be taken by the Commission and by Member States in collecting and analysing the data and other evidence. - 3.
 Member States shall provide the Commission with the data and other evidence necessary for such monitoring.

-Article 13 Reporting and Evaluation
+Article 13 Evaluation

-- Two years, and 11 years, respectively, after the date of application of this Regulation, the Commission shall report to the European Parliament, to the Council and to the European Economic and Social Committee on its implementation, in particular on the protection of fundamental rights and personal data. - 2.
-Six years after the date of application of this Regulation, and every subsequent six years, the Commission shall carry out an evaluation of this Regulation and present a report on the main findings to the European Parliament, to the Council and to the European Economic and Social Committee.
-The report shall in particular focus on: - (a) the impact of this Regulation on fundamental rights; - (b) the mobility of Union citizens; - (c) the effectiveness of biometric verification in ensuring the security of travel documents; - (d) a possible use of residence cards as travel documents; - (e) a possible further visual harmonisation of identity cards;
+- By ... [six years after the date of entry into force of this Regulation], the Commission shall carry out an evaluation of this Regulation and present a report on the main findings to the European Parliament, to the Council and to the European Economic and Social Committee.
+The report shall in particular focus on: - (a) the impact of this Regulation on fundamental rights;

-- (f) the necessity of introducing common security features of identification documents used on a provisional basis in view of their better recognition. - 3.
-Member States and relevant Union agencies shall provide the Commission with the information necessary for the preparation of these reports.
+- (b) the mobility of Union citizens; - (c) the effectiveness of biometric verification in ensuring the security of travel documents; - (d) a possible further visual harmonisation of identity cards; - (e) the necessity of further harmonising the security features of residence documents. - 2.
+Member States and relevant Union agencies shall provide the Commission with the information necessary for the preparation of that report.